-Australia's recereational drone safety rules are designed to protect other people in the air and on the ground.
-CASSA is authorised to investigate and issue fines for breaches of Civil aviation safety regulations 1998 Part 101.
+Australia's recreational drone safety rules are designed to protect other people in the air and on the ground.
+CASA is authorised to investigate and issue fines for breaches of Civil aviation safety regulations 1998 Part 101.

 While most nations prohibit drones from flying near airports, the millions of small consumer devices that have been purchased around the world can't be tracked on radar, making it difficult for authorities to enforce the rules.
 In additional, many users don'e know the rules or don't follow them.

 Rules which are relevant to operating your drone in an area close to Melbourne Airport are highlighted below:

 - You must not fly your drone higher than 120 metres (400ft) above the ground